 - Understand the basics of trusts and their role in estate planning

-- Explore the tax implications of trusts in the UK
+- Explore the tax implications of trusts in the UK, including the 7-year rule and the relevant property regime

 - Find out how to create a trust that meets your specific needs